epics-extensions/EPNix/doc/src/getting-started.md

 The only requirements for using EPNix are having curl, Nix, and Git installed.

-If you use an old system and see git errors while creating your template, you can install a recent version of git by running `nix-env -iA nixos.git` after installing nix.
+If you use an old system and see git errors while creating your template, you can install a recent version of git by running `nix-env -iA nixpkgs.git` after installing nix.

 You *do not* need to have EPICS base installed globally, EPNix will make it